6 Steps to an Effective KYC in 2021

 FinTechs have a massive risk of being involved in money laundering, terrorist financing, or other types of financial fraud.
 However, some measures help reduce those risks.
 One of the tools to mitigate the danger of criminal activities taking place on your platform is KYC.

 Know Your Customer (KYC) is not only a process of verifying your customer’s identity.
 It’s also determining client’s risks, being compliant with specific regulations, building a seamless onboarding process, storing data, conducting ongoing monitoring, making reports to authorities, and much more.

 Creating a KYC flow might seem overwhelming when trying to balance fraud prevention, compliance, and customer satisfaction.
-Yet, here’s a checklist that will make your life much more comfortable when it comes to KYC software solutions.
+Yet, here’s a checklist that will make your life much more comfortable when it comes to KYC and AML software solutions.

 1. Understand why you need KYC?

 As Simon Sinek says: “People don’t buy what you do.
 They buy why you do it.”
 The same goes for KYC – it’s essential to start with why.